-Conclusively, there were more male than the female farmers in the study area, most of the respondents have no formal education.
-There was no significant relationship between demography and ideas people have about deforestation (i.e whether one is male, female, young, old, or educated everyone can have the idea on deforestation).
-On the causes of deforestation, all have strong relation except gender, there was significant relation between age, household size and planting of trees on the farmlands i.e older people plant trees than the younger ones and also larger household plant more trees than the smaller one.
+Conclusively, there were more male than the female farmers in the study area and most of the respondents have no formal education.
+There was no significant association between demography and Trees outside forest except with age and household size which showed significant relationship.
+(Older people plant more trees on the farmlands compare to the younger ones and also large household plant more trees than the smaller household).